Malik Beasley scored 24 points to lead the Minnesota Timberwolves to a 106-103 win over the host Oklahoma City Thunder on Friday.

-Shai Gilgeous-Alexander missed his second consecutive game due to a left knee sprain.
-Luguentz Dort, who left in the first quarter of Oklahoma City’s Wednesday win over the Houston Rockets due to left knee soreness, was out Friday.
+Shai Gilgeous-Alexander missed his second consecutive game with a left knee sprain.
+Luguentz Dort, who left in the first quarter of Wednesday’s win over Houston with knee soreness, was out with left knee soreness.

 Theo Maledon, who started the last five games after George Hill injured his thumb, was held out due to health and safety protocols.

 Horford scored a season-high 26 points to lead the Thunder.
 Diallo had 16 points and a career-high 10 assists.

 The Timberwolves were without Karl-Anthony Towns for the 11th consecutive game after Towns tested positive for COVID-19.